 Spring is in full swing and you know what that means – it’s maple season.
-The sap is flowing and maple producers like Shirley Fulton-Deugo of Fulton’s Sugar Bush in Lanark County are busy collecting and boiling sap to make that sticky and sweet liquid gold we Canadians love so dearly.
+The sap is flowing and maple producers like Shirley Fulton-Deugo of Fulton’s Sugar Bush and Maple Shop in Lanark County are busy collecting and boiling sap to make that sticky and sweet liquid gold we Canadians love so dearly.

 As with all maple syrup producers, Shirley has a favourite grade of syrup (hint: it’s all of them), and her favourite recipes in which to use this natural sweetener.
 No matter where you live, you can bring the bounty of the maple season into your kitchen (and into your belly) with these sweet and savoury dishes.